-Antigone is a no-nonsense kind of woman.
-She first appears at the end of Oedipus the King as a little girl.
+Antigone is a no-nonsense kind of woman—and even, when she first appears to us at the end of Oedipus the King— a no-nonsense little girl.
 Sophocles doesn't give her any lines, but her presence seems to be symbolic of the legacy of shame caused by Oedipus's horrific mistakes.
 Oedipus laments the life of humiliation that his daughters will have to lead.
 Ironically, he also gets Creon to promise to take care of his daughters.
 (So much for promises.)

 Oedipus at Colonus is also graced with Antigone's presence.
 In this play, we see that she's become her father’s devoted companion in exile.
 Once Oedipus dies, Antigone has to find someone else to be blindly loyal to (pun intended).
 So, she heads back to Thebes where she can support her brothers, Polyneices and Eteocles.